TouK/nussknacker/docs/scenarios_authoring/Intro.md

 There are three predefined variables: `#input`, `#inputMeta` and `#meta`.

-In **Streaming** processing mode the `#input` variable is associated with an event that is provided by a Kafka topic.
+In **Streaming** processing mode the `#input` variable is associated with an event that has been read from a Kafka topic.
 In the **Request-Response** processing mode the `#input` variable carries the request data of a REST call which invoked Nussknacker scenario.
 Both in the Streaming and Request-Response cases some nodes not only terminate input events but also create new ones.
 As the result, the `#input` data record is no longer available after such a node.
 The newly created data record (and the variable associated with it) is available "downstream" -in subsequent nodes.

 If the event originated from a Kafka topic, the metadata associated with this event is available in an `#inputMeta` variable.
 The following meta information fields are available in `#inputMeta`: